ZeusWPI/hydra/api-resto-01.md

 * **`meta.json`**

-  Some additional information on the UGent resto's such as the legend used and a list of their locations.
+  Some additional information on the resto's such as the legend used and a list of their locations.
 For each resto a dictionary with 4 values is provided: the `name`, `address`, `latitude` and `longitude`.

 * **`menu/[0-9]{4}/[O-9]{2}.json`**